The Try Guys: Spin-offs

 Over the series of The Try Guys episodes, particular episodes have branched off as part of series of a specific topic or mini-series.

 Tour

 On May 4, 2019, The Try Guys announced via YouTube that they would be embarking on a 20 city, nationwide tour (called “Legends of the Internet”) as a part of their “Summer of Try”.
 Then on July 30, 2019, The Try Guys announced they would be bringing Legends of The Internet to Australia and, later Singapore.
 Finally, on September 3, 2019, the group announced the final leg of the Legends of the Internet tour, this time in the Pacific Northwest (which was missed on the original run of the tour).
 In total, The Try Guys performed 26 shows of Legends of the Internet worldwide.
+In April 2024, the Try Guys announced the Eat The Menu Tour, a tour based around the Eat The Menu series.